cmdlucas/online-marketplace-dapp/design_pattern_desicions.md

 ## Withdrawal Pattern
 This is highly common when our contract tries to send funds to an address that requests a withdraw.
 The address could very well be another contract address which, when called, creates another withdraw order.
 This will invariably swipe all the funds out of the account in no time.

+## Circuit Breaker
+It can happen that bugs are discovered after our contract has been deployed.
+To emit any continous risk, should a buggy contract be discovered, the root admin of this app has the power to stop functions in any sole-standing contract that was deployed.
+The admin can toggle `toggleContractActive()` which helps trigger modifiers that effectuate the contract's updated stance.